MylesScholz/A-Life-Capstone-Project/docs/windows_dev_env_setup_guide.md

 1. Check that Python is installed on your computer
    1. Open the Command Prompt (if it is not already open)
    2. Run `python --version`
-   3. If the command returns an error
+   3. If the command returns an error or a version less than 3.6,
       1. Go to this link in your browser: https://www.python.org/downloads/
       2. Click "Download Python 3.*" to download the installer
       3. In the directory where the file downloaded, run the installer